LFruth/unsupervised-german-ts/README.md

 - [leichtesprache2.csv](data/leichtesprache2.csv) are parallel articles from [GWW](https://www.gww-netz.de/de/).
 - [tc_eval.csv](data/tc_eval.csv) contains the manually composed paragraphs from the TextComplexityDE dataset, and the generated simplifications used for automatic evaluation of the thesis.
 - [wiki_eval.csv](data/wiki_eval.csv) contains paragraphs from Wikipedia and the generated simplifications used for automatic evaluation of the thesis.
 - [all_wiki_paragraphs.csv](data/all_wiki_paragraphs.csv) contains the extracted paragraphs from Wikipedia articles used for training.
+The file is contained in the latest [release](https://github.com/LFruth/unsupervised-german-ts/releases/tag/1.0)

 ## Automatic Evaluation
 The jupyter notebook, where the automatic evaluation can be reproduced is located in [notebooks/evaluation.ipynb](notebooks/evaluation.ipynb).